Module Catalogue 2025/26

 Intended Skill Outcomes

-At the end of the module students should be able to: undertake simple process route selection making reasoned decisions against performance sustainability and economic targets.
-The students will have an appreciation of the major factors affecting process selection, how decision making can be formalised in terms of targets and an in-depth knowledge of the selection processes in two case studies.
+At the end of the module students should be able to: undertake simple process route selection making reasoned decisions against performance, sustainability and economic targets.
+The students will have an appreciation of the major factors affecting process selection, how decision making can be formalised in terms of targets and an in-depth knowledge of the selection processes in presented case studies.
 (AHEP4 M1, M2, M3, M5, M6, M7)

 Teaching Methods